babab/dotfiles/README.md

 [vii](bin/vii)

-- Wrapper for editing files in the most fitting way possible, depending on: terminal size, environment and number of files.
+- Edit files in emacs/vim using a tab/pane layout and sudo if root.

 [wmtoggle](bin/wmtoggle)